Ip Man 3: Plot

 Ip receives a call from the hospital and visits Ngo-san.
 Upon learning that Ngo-san did not call him, Ip realizes it was a set-up by Ma to lure him away from the school, where Ma's gang have abducted some of the students, including Ching and Fong.
 Ip arrives alone at Ma's shipyard, where Ma holds Ching at knife point and threatens to sell the children into slavery if the principal refuses to sell the school.
 Tin-chi is allowed to leave with Fong due to being an associate, but after his son tells him that they still have his friends, he returns and fights alongside Ip.
 Ip and Tin-chi hold their own until a troop of policemen led by Po arrives to arrest the gang.
-Frank dismisses Ma for his failures and sends a Thai boxer after Ip instead.
+Frank dismisses Ma for his failures and sends a Thai boxer named Muay Thai Warrior after Ip instead.

 Returning home, Ip learns that Wing-sing has been diagnosed with cancer.
-On their way home from a medicine shop, Ip and Wing-sing are attacked in an elevator by the Thai boxer, who Ip defeats before the elevator reaches the ground floor.
+On their way home from a medicine shop, Ip and Wing-sing are attacked in an elevator by Muay Thai Warrior, who Ip defeats before the elevator reaches the ground floor.
 Po tells Ip about Frank, who wants to eliminate Ip at all costs for obstructing his plans.
 Ip confronts Frank in his office, where Frank promises to leave the school alone if Ip can last an entire three minute fight.
 Initially overwhelmed by Frank's muscle and sheer force, Ip turns the tide by attacking Frank's lower half.
 They fight to a draw after the three minutes pass; seemingly impressed, Frank keeps his promise.

 Tin-chi opens his martial arts school with the money he obtained from Ma, and claims that his Wing Chun is genuine while Ip's is not.
 He publicly challenges Ip to a battle that will decide who is the true Grandmaster of Wing Chun.
 However, Ip instead spends more time with his ailing wife, ashamedly feeling that he had neglected her.
 Wanting to dance with his wife, Ip is taught how to dance by Lee, whom Ip finally accepts as a student; because of Ip's failure to attend, Tin-chi is declared the winner.
 Wing-sing makes arrangements for another match on her husband's behalf, correctly guessing that Ip would have attended if not for her deteriorating health, and accompanies him to the fight.
 After a long battle involving staffs, butterfly knives and unarmed combat, Ip eventually overpowers Tin-chi.
 Accepting defeat, Tin-chi destroys the banner proclaiming himself Grandmaster, and Ip tells him that spending time with their loved ones is more important than competing with others.